-- From the Sort By list, choose Object Type, Monitor and Object Names.
+- From the Sort By list, select Object Type, Monitor and Object Names.

-- From the Sort Direction list, choose Ascending.
+- From the Sort Direction list, select Ascending.

 - Click Run to view the report.

 The report will show uptime and downtime statistics for the list of clusters.

 The green graph on the chart represents healthy states while the red graph represents unhealthy states.
 The SLO bar will be highlighted pink or grey, according to the following rule:

 - If the percentage of time when the cluster was in a healthy state is above the SLO (%), the bar will be colored grey.

 - If the percentage of time when the cluster was in a healthy state is below the SLO (%), the bar will be colored pink.